Many of my patients come to their first appointments having already tried multiple diets to try to get better.

 muscle and joint pain

-A food sensitivity can cause severe symptoms and the lack of an antibody (which would classify their reaction as an allergy) is no reason not to take this condition seriously.
+A food intolerance can cause severe symptoms and the lack of an antibody (which would classify their reaction as an allergy) is no reason not to take this condition seriously.

 There are many ways to find out if you have a food sensitivity.
 It is important to note that if you have severe symptoms, like trouble breathing or swelling of the throat or tongue you should go to the ER immediately as you may have developed an anaphylactic reaction.

 It is vital to work with a doctor if you have been having severe reactions to your food.
-Keeping a food journal or doing an elimination diet is a slower way of determining a sensitivity and should only be done if your symptoms are very mild.
+Keeping a food journal or doing an elimination diet is a slower way of determining an intolerance and should only be done if your symptoms are very mild.

 *It is important to go to your doctor or the ER if you are having any of these symptoms as some could be a sign of a potentially life-threatening condition.